Options

 • Get a function used to draw random number

-Returns prng
+Returns PRNG

 A factory function used to draw random integer